taylorswift22/dimension1800/README.md

 ## Arrow key position

-On my prototype, the arrow keys appeared to be slightly too far up and to the left.
+On my prototype, the arrow keys appeared to be slightly too far up and to the right.

 ![71f76bc1-6a32-4076-b67d-1b09a6f14d8f](https://github.com/taylorswift22/dimension1800/assets/22061508/1110efcc-c52a-4e95-ab7d-250c085c12c9)